MicrosoftDocs/winrt-api/windows.devices.lights/lamparray_minupdateinterval.md

 ## -description
 Minimal interval (required by the device) between the system sending two updates for any one lamp.
 This is comparable to the effective device refresh rate.

 ## -property-value
+The time interval between updates for a lamp.

 ## -remarks